Who is a Horticulture Producer?

 Horticulture Applicant Requirements

-— Businesses purchasing finished product to resale that equals majority or more of their gross sales are not eligible.
+- Businesses who make the majority of their gross sales from plants purchased for resale are not eligible.

 Consumer & Industry Services (Regulatory):